Namrata0890-M/Automation_Practice_Workk/README.md

 # Selenium Automation Practice Project

 ## Project Overview
 This project demonstrates automated testing using Selenium WebDriver and Java.
-It includes code to open `google.com`, perform interactions, and test web elements.
+It includes code to open `amazon.co.in`, perform interactions, and test web elements.

 ## Technologies
 - **Java**